Rowing Machine Technique: Master Proper Form for Better Results

 Quick Answer

 Push with your legs first, then lean back slightly and pull the handle to your lower chest.
-On the recovery, extend arms, hinge forward, then bend knees -- maintaining a 1:2 drive-to-recovery ratio.
+On the recovery, extend your arms, hinge forward, then bend your knees.
+Keep the recovery slower than the drive — roughly a 1:2 ratio.

 Key Takeaways